iv21dk/web-architecture/README.md

 ## Introduction

 Web-architecture is application that allows to investigate and analyze behavior of different DBMS in different conditions.
 As example, you can compare spent time to create/delete some entity in SQL and NoSQL databases.
-Also you can investigate how database performance depends to amounts of data.
+Also you can investigate how database performance depends to volume of data.

 The application allows to investigate two DBMS:
 * Postgresql - one of most popular DBMS based on SQL tehnologies.
 * MongoDB - one of most popular DBMS based on NoSQL tehnologies.
 This list can be extended easily.

 The main functionality of the application is start the test and check reports.

 ## Data templates